Manchester United sticking to their promise of fully integrating women's team even during lockdown | Goal.com

 “The reason I took this job is because they told me they don't do anything unless they can do it properly and already they have fully integrated the team within the club and I have been at a lot of clubs where that hasn't happened,” Stoney said upon taking the job in 2018.

 The treatment of women’s teams in big-club set-ups has been criticised with lack of funds and substandard pitches being brought up.
 Liverpool Women train and use Prenton Park, the home of Tranmere Rovers.
-The state of the pitch at the League Two side led to numerous games being called off this season and garnered strong criticism from Chelsea manager Emma Hayes.
+The state of the pitch at the League One side led to numerous games being called off this season and attracted strong criticism from Chelsea manager Emma Hayes.

 Jurgen Klopp’s side are about to move into a multi-million-pound new training complex in Kirkby but the women’s team will not join them.
 There isn’t enough room.
 A move there hasn’t been ruled out for the future, but for now they’ll stay put.